seanap/Auto-M4B-Tool/README.md

 * `/audiobooks` - Folder where I keep properly tagged and organized audiobooks.
 This is what Plex/Booksonic looks at.

 #### Automated workflow:
-1. Newly aquired audiobooks are put in `/original`
+1. Newly acquired audiobooks are put in `/original`
-2. Auto Copy book to appropriate folder based on filetype
+2. Auto Copy new books to appropriate folder based on filetype
   * If book is already an m4b, then copy to `/untagged/Book1.m4b`
   * If book is mp3, then copy to `/mp3merge/Book1/*.mp3`
 3. Every 5 min the `auto-m4b-tool.sh` script checks `/mp3merge` for new folders, when found creates a single chapterized M4b